SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/rsyslog.md

 	!!!tip
 		Use `ip addr` command to find the relevant information to relace `<change_with_interface_name>`.

-B. Ensure syslog events are correctly handled by the Rsyslog server
+2. Ensure syslog events are correctly handled by the Rsyslog server

 	For example, in Windows event logs, the field `hostname` is often used.